What is the role of violence in the culture?

 We see here the researchers first-person transcribing the manufacturing process of the same ideas.

-Either a body of ethnographic data, mostly myths.
-Before our eyes unfolds the “power to do and undo the truths”, that is, to Paul Valéry more than truth itself.
+A body of ethnographic data, mostly myths.
+Before our eyes unfolds the “power to do and undo the truths”.
+This concept is more significant to Paul Valéry than truth itself.
 Similarly, the subject of research.

-Indeed, from this data proliferation, every anthropologist will offer differing theoretical perspectives, by articulating and weighting the myths in various ways.
+Every anthropologist will offer differing theoretical perspectives.
+They do this by articulating and weighting the myths in several ways.
+Indeed, from this data proliferation, every anthropologist will offer differing theoretical perspectives.
+They will articulate and weight the myths in several ways.

 Thus, the Amazonian myth Milomaki, namely the story of the boy who sang wonderfully and was killed because those who ate fish, made the soul.